Eggs in Baking: How They Shape Cakes, Cookies, and Custards

 Practical Example: Crème Brûlée vs. Pastry Cream

-Understanding Egg Parts: Whites and Yolks
+Understanding Egg Whites and Egg Yolks

 Egg Whites